 A plan of care for a child with a PDD may include:

 - Special education: Education is structured to meet the child's unique educational needs.
-The goal is always to provide the “least restrictive environment” so that the child with autism will have typical role models.
+The goal is always to provide the “least restrictive environment,” which refers to an education setting that is as similar as possible to that of peers without such needs.

 - Behavior modification: This may include strategies for supporting positive behavior by the child.